Island Records discography: LPs of the 1980s

-Island ILPS series (1979–1991)
+ILPS series (1979–1991)

 During this period Island regained some more important artists on its roster and continued to release 20 to 50 albums a year.
 The catalogue numbers don't follow the release dates as the numbers were given to projects scheduled for release.
 Usually the "Day & Night" label was in use for albums.
 Some new labels entered the Island distribution and were given Island catalogue numbers received for UK release while retaining their original labels (e.g. ZE, Celluloid).